The Ultimate Grilling Guide

 Next, make a schedule!
 Most popular grilling foods have fairly easy cooking guidelines.
 Basically, you’ll put the longer-cooking foods on first, on your low- and medium-heat areas.
 As those foods cook, you’ll add faster-cooking items like steaks and finish everything at just about the same time.

 These guidelines are very general.
 See our detailed Steak Cooking Chart and Seafood Cooking Chart for complete cooking times on the most popular steaks and seafood.
-Or download the Omaha Steaks Mobile App with its steak and cooking timer.
+Or download the Omaha Steaks mobile app with an easy-to-use steak cooking timer.

 How to Grill Steak

-Times will vary depending on thickness and your preferred doneness, but most steak cuts will grill for about 3-7 minutes per side.
+Times will vary depending on thickness and your preferred doneness, but most steak cuts will grill on direct heat for about 3-7 minutes per side.
+To maintain a consistent grill temperature and evenly cook your steak, it’s important to close the lid and keep it closed until it’s time to flip.
 Use our steak doneness guide to determine the internal temperature for your desired doneness and use the grilling guide below for the steak cut you’re grilling, or follow the steak cooking chart included in every Omaha Steaks box.

 Steak Grilling Guides: